selimanac/defold-daabbcc/README.md

 ## What is this for?

 First of all, **this is not a complete collision library/solution**.
 Basically it is a Broad Phase collision for fast overlap checking.
 You have to handle precise collision yoursef.
 This library contains experimental narrow phase collision detection functionalty.
-You can use this lib for culling offscreen objects, raycasting through the tree or for puzzle game logics...
+You can use this lib for culling offscreen objects, raycasting through the tree, tile based fog of war or for puzzle game logics...

 ## Usage in Defold